Best Canadian Dividend Stocks – May 2023

 What many people don’t realize is that while a weakening currency vs our most important trading partner (by far) is kind of a drag when it comes to planning holidays or importing goods, it’s incredibly valuable to our companies.
 Canadian goods and services are effectively getting priced at a discount right now for the largest consumer market on the planet!

-Canadian energy companies, plus companies like Nutrien, Cameco, gold miners, pipelines, and agricultural producers have benefited from increased demand for their products.
-I don’t see this stopping any time soon, but who knows what mercurial European leaders will do in the current extreme circumstances.
+Canadian energy companies, plus companies like Nutrien, Cameco, gold miners, and agricultural producers, have benefited from increased demand for their products.

-At the beginning of 2021 we predicted that Canada’s midstream companies were getting way too much bad press and that their value was being driven down by the underlying price of commodities like oil and natural gas.
+I started making public dividend stock beginning in 2021.
+That year, I predicted that Canada’s midstream companies were getting way too much bad press and that their value was being driven down by the underlying price of commodities like oil and natural gas.

 Further Research on Top Canadian Dividend Stocks